Gabewitt/RFSoC/README.md

 # This repo holds the analysis code for analyzing and classifying snspd data recorded using the RFSoC using Max amplitude discrimination

+## How to use (I think)

+**PNR_measurement_scripts/calibration_scripts/Receive_Data.py** is used to receive the data once in the ram.
+This saves the data in the raw .npy format.

+**PNR_measurement_scripts/calibration_scripts/calibrate_thresholds.py** is used to calibrate the thresholds.
+Plots the distributions and you insert the thresholds and it reruns until you are satisfied.

+**PNR_measurement_scripts_scripts/RFSoC_Analysis.py**, should be the file to run the PNR.
+Takes in the list of thresholds + data from ram.
+Loads in the npy file, and the thresholds.
+It outputs the fraction of each count.

 There are three different folders inside this repo that contain specific things.

 ### Calibration Scripts